Lúcio (Overwatch): Appearances

 Lúcio Correia dos Santos is a black Brazilian man from Rio de Janeiro, first appearing in the 2016 first-person shooter Overwatch and later its sequel.
 To counter the financial crisis of his area, he turned to music to lift up the spirits of his disheartened people by performing on street corners and at block parties.
 When the Vishkar Corporation, a multinational conglomerate, moved in to redevelop Rio, they enacted curfews and exploited citizens as cheap labor.
 Stealing and weaponizing Vishkar's equipment, he rallied the people to rise up and drive Vishkar out of their neighborhoods.
 His leadership made him a global celebrity, and he began to perform in filled arenas worldwide.
 In Overwatch 2, due to the global threat from militant group "Null Sector", he joins the now-reformed global peacekeeping force "Overwatch" to help.

 In 2016, a seasonal game mode was added to Overwatch as part of its "Summer Games" event called Lúcioball, a soccer-themed mode in which all players play as Lúcio and try to push a ball into the opposing team's goal.
 A competitive version was later added in 2017, while another version called Remix was added in 2020 featuring multiple balls on the field at once.
 Outside of the two games, Lúcio was added as a playable character to Heroes of the Storm in 2017.
 He is additionally featured in the 2020 Overwatch tie-in novel The Hero of Numbani, befriending protagonist Efi and her creation Orisa, and later helping them thwart villain Doomfist's attacks on Numbani.
+In 2026, Lúcio was one of several characters included in Overwatch Rush, a mobile game developed by Blizzard.